Motley Fool Stock Picks Have Strong Returns

 - A buy and hold perspective.
 The Motley Fool takes a long term investing view.

 - The need for diversification to maximize returns and minimize losses.

 - Independent thought.
-The Motley Fool is privately owned so they are able to reach independent judgements in that other companies may not.
+The Motley Fool is privately owned, so they are able to reach independent judgments that other companies may not.

 - Transparency and accountability.
 The results of Motley Fool picks are available all the way to back to 2002.
 The Motley Fool also requires ALL staff to disclose their stock holdings.

 - Rationality.
 The Motley Fool’s selection process seeks to remove as much emotion as possible from the investing decision.

 The emphasis on diversification, long term holding instead of trading and transparency are important.
 They allow The Motley Fool to minimize fluctuations in stock prices as well as force discipline into their selection process.